bradybhalla/desmos-programming-language/standard/intermediate.md

 - Made up of registers and indexed lines
 - The current line is tracked in a special register which we will call `L`
-- If there is no `GotoLine` command in a line, the `L` will be incremented
 - The program begins on the first line (`L=0`)
 - The program exits when `L` does not correspond to an existing line